 Dr. Ernest N. Curtis received his B.A.
 In Biological Sciences from the University of California, Berkeley and his M.D.
 From the University of California, Irvine.

-After a Residency in Internal Medicine and a Fellowship in Cardiology, he entered private practice in Long Beach, California where he has practiced for the last 32 years.
+After a Residency in Internal Medicine and a Fellowship in Cardiology, he entered private practice in Long Beach, California.